-Braised short rib, Asian Fusion chicken soup, Portobello mushroom and carmelized onion ravioli, seasonal salad with grilled chicken.
+Braised short rib, Asian Fusion chicken soup, Portobello mushroom and caramelized onion ravioli, seasonal salad with grilled chicken.

-I somehow disregarded the healthy part when the desert trolley came a calling.
+I somehow disregarded the healthy part when the dessert trolley came to a calling.
 There was an International cheese assortment, signature sundae, and I chose sweet treats of mini apple pie, salted caramel bar, assorted dessert cups and hearty ports.

-United also offers an à la carte Menu, in which cold bites such as fresh seasonal fruit, sweet and salty snacks and assorted sandwiched, and hot bites such as lobster mac and cheese, tomato basil soup and instant noodle soup are available at anytime.
+United also offers a ‘à la carte Menu’, in which cold bites such as fresh seasonal fruit, sweet and salty snacks and assorted sandwiched, and hot bites such as lobster mac and cheese, tomato basil soup and instant noodle soup are available at any time.

 There’s also a buffet in the 2nd galley where baguette sandwiches and small noshes are served self-service.